skurikka/good-on-paper-project/docs/weekly-reporting.md

-# Weekly assingment - Week 1
+# Weekly assingment

-Tasks done in the first week.
+Tasks done in the first during the course.

 ## Samuli

+### Week 1

 As a team we did the first assingment filling the user-stories and stakeholder analysysis and did the OWASP considerations.